‘Teen Mom OG’s Amber Portwood’s Fiance, Matt Baier, Throws Shade At Assault Rumors

 Neither Amber Portwood nor Matt have responded publicly directly to the situation, but Matt has privately responded to fans asking questions about the photos.

-One fan messaged him to ask if the photos were real and he insisted that they were over 5 years old, dated back from before he and Amber Portwood were ever in a relationship.
+One fan messaged him to ask if the photos were real, and he insisted that they were over 5-years-old, dated back from before he and Amber Portwood were ever in a relationship.
 He also stated that he thinks “someone is f**king with u guys.”

 @MissSmartyJones @AmberLPortwood @mattbEPT @drdrew @MTV He is claiming they are old, the "me" in this ss isnt me,I just pinched it. pic.twitter.com/liw6a1DA3O